Our Emerson Sensi Touch WiFi thermostat rating:

 It’s basically a given that all smart thermostats offer smart home integration these days – the ability to walk up to an Amazon Echo or a Google Home device and bark a command is a huge selling point and very popular with buyers.
-The Emerson Sensi Touch is compatible with Amazon Alexa, Google Assistant, Apple HomeKit (Siri) and Wink.
+The Emerson Sensi Touch is compatible with Amazon Alexa, Google Assistant, and Apple HomeKit (Siri).
 Just discover the device through your smart home hub and start issuing commands such as, “Alexa, set the upstairs temperature to 72 degrees” or, “Hey Google, lower the temperature 2 degrees”.

 More Sensi Touch Info & Reviews

 - TechHive’s Sensi Touch Review rates it favorably but calls the Touch “not as deluxe as the competition”